-All of these documents and more can be found both on the Course Planning page and the Blackboard Course Development site.
+All of these documents and more can be found under the Online Courses tab on this page.

 I am confused.
 I am completely migrating my course to an online format for the first time, but I have heard other faculty say they are simply “revising” a course.
 Are there different levels of development going on for different faculty at the same time this summer?

 Yes, classes have been categorized as New Development, Major Revision, and Minor Revision.
 Your contract will contain this information, and you can always check with your designated instructional designer as well.
 The estimated hours for completion were originally provided as follows:

 125 hours for New Development, 75 hours for Major Revision, and 25 hours for Minor Revision.